 Corticosteroids block the body’s inflammatory response and are exceptionally effective at reducing asthma symptoms.
 They are the most potent form of anti-inflammatory drugs and have been an important part of asthma treatment for decades.
 They are given in the inhaled form to prevent attacks and improve lung function.
 They are given by mouth in higher doses for people experiencing severe attacks.
 Corticosteroids given by mouth are generally continued for at least several days after a severe attack.

 Corticosteroids can be taken in several different forms.
 Often, inhaled versions are best because they deliver the drug directly to the airways and minimize the amount sent throughout the body.
 They come in several strengths and are generally used twice a day.
-People should rinse their mouth after use to decrease the likelihood that a fungal infection of the mouth (thrush—see page Symptoms) develops.
+People should rinse their mouth after use to decrease the likelihood that a fungal infection of the mouth (thrush—see Symptoms of Candidiasis) develops.
 Oral or injected corticosteroids may be used in high doses to relieve a severe asthma attack and are generally continued for 1 to 2 weeks.
 Oral corticosteroids are prescribed on a long-term basis only when no other treatments can control the symptoms.

 If taken for long periods, corticosteroids gradually reduce the likelihood of an asthma attack by making the airways less sensitive to a number of provocative stimuli.
 Long-term use of corticosteroids, especially larger doses taken by mouth, can cause side effects including obesity, osteoporosis, cataracts, easy bruisability, skin thinning, insomnia, elevated blood sugar levels, and, very rarely, psychosis.
 Some studies have suggested that growth may be delayed when children use corticosteroids for an extended period.
 However, most children who use inhaled corticosteroids eventually reach their predicted adult height.